BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Step 8: You Should Engage in Regular Practice

 Nothing is perfected without sacrifice.
 Similarly, singing while playing the piano doesn’t come naturally; it usually comes only after constant practice in isolation or together with someone else.
 If you really want to sing and play the piano well, you need to practice at least half an hour every day.
 You should also try to record your performance so that you can figure out if you are improving.
 If there is a remarkable difference in your performance in each practice, it means that you are really improving and you’re on the right track of mastering both skills.
+You can do practice easily if you have small piano for apartment.

 Other Additional Pointers